 The Funeral Procession

-Next comes the offerings of food; roasted pig, sugar cakes, rice, gelatined fruits, wine in urns, etc.
+Next, comes the offerings of food; roasted pig, sugar cakes, rice, gelatine fruits, wine in urns, etc.

 Following that is the hearse which is pulled by four to eight persons.
 In olden days, the coffin was often covered by expensive votive papers in the form of a house.
 Some of the hearses are motorized in the cities.